rjmorris/ansible-practice/readme.md

 ansible-playbook deploy.yml --ask-vault-pass --ask-become-pass --tags nodejs,nginx
 ```

+## Vault

-Instead of asking for the vault password each time, you can store it in a file and run the command as:
+Sensitive information like passwords is stored using ansible vault.
+The commands above instruct ansible to prompt you for the vault password, but instead you can store it in a file and run the command as:

 ```
 ansible-playbook deploy.yml --vault-password-file=.vault-password --ask-become-pass